snowyaya/SWE-Intern-Willowtree/README.md

 - Code was revised based on other engineer's comments
 - PR was reviewed and approved
-- - Need another PR to permanently enable Datadog
+- Need another PR to permanently enable Datadog

+## June 24th

+- Added CrashTheApp option into codebase for the testing purpose and made the pr
+- Implemented `Speechly` with a sample project: `Candy Search`

+## June 28th

+- Refactor `Speechly` in `Candy Search`

 <details>
 <summary>🐶 FUN Topics about iOS</summary>